Vision and Mission of NED University

 Program Educational Objectives (PEOs)

-PEO-1: Demonstrate an evolution in technical competence and leadership skills in the practice of engineering.
+PEO-1: Demonstrate technical knowledge and competence in the practice of electronic engineering.

-PEO-2: Engage in effective written and oral professional communication within and beyond the engineering community.
+PEO-2: To be a team player and provide leadership while engaging in effective professional communication within and beyond the engineering community.

 Program Learning Objectives (PLOs)